LightwheelAI/leisaac/docs/docs/docs/cloud_simulation/nvidia_brev.md

 Then you can open a new browser tab to view the UI.
 In this tab, paste the same address as the Visual Studio Code server, changing the end of the URL to `/viewer`.

 :::info[Example]
-If VS Code is at `ec2.something.amazonaws.com`, then the UI can be accessed at `ec2.something.amazonaws.com/viewer`.
+If VS Code Server is at `ec2.something.amazonaws.com`, then the UI can be accessed at `ec2.something.amazonaws.com/viewer`.
 :::

 After a few seconds you should see the UI in the viewer tab.
 The first launch may take much longer as shaders are cached.